-Go Seigen (吳清源, Wu Qingyuan, Wu Quan, Go Izumi, b.
-12 June 1914 in Fuzhou, Fujian Prov., China), is a professional 9-dan.
-He is considered one of the strongest players of the 20th Century and, by many, one of the strongest players of all time.
+Go Seigen (吳清源, Wu Qingyuan, Wu Quan, Go Izumi, (12 June 1914 - 30 November 2014), was a professional 9-dan.
+He was considered one of the strongest players of the 20th Century and, by many, one of the strongest players of all time.
 Along with Kitani Minoru he helped usher in the age of modern go with their Shin Fuseki movement.
 He moved to Japan in the 1920s, but remained mostly independent, occasionally acting as a guest member of both the Nihon Kiin and Kansai Kiin.
 He participated in a large number of sponsored challenge matches with other tops players of the day and dominated most of them.
-Though retired from competition since 1983, he devoted himself to promoting "Go in the 21st Century" -- continuing to lead study groups for professionals and share his thoughts about the game, which remain highly-regarded.
+Upon retiring from competitive play, in 1983, he devoted himself to promoting "Go in the 21st Century" -- continuing to lead study groups for professionals and share his thoughts about the game, which remain highly-regarded.

 |Table of contents|

 Go was born 12 June 1914 (= lunar 19th of fifth month, 1914) in Fuzhou, Fujian Prov., China, but was moved to Beijing a few months later to join his extended family.
 Go Seigen started learning go at the age of nine.
 He excelled at the game, and by the time he was 12 years old, he was already of professional strength.
 Between the ages of 12 and 14, he played against a number of visiting Japanese professionals, such as Iwamoto Kaoru (6-dan), Inoue Kohei (5-dan) and Hashimoto Utaro (4-dan).
 He managed to win several games, causing his reputation to spread to Japan.